-That's one reason why first time home buyers tend to gravitate towards FHA: low down payment.
-Home buyers also like FHA loans because they have more liberal qualification requirements.
-Credit score requirements tend to be a bit lower than other mortgage loan programs.s differ from other options – the general rule for FHA is that your house payment should not exceed 31% of your income.
+- Debt-to-income ratios differ from other options as well - the general rule for FHA is that your house payment should not exceed 31% of your income.
 Adding your house payment to the rest of your debt should keep your total debt at or below 43% of your income.
 Higher ratios may be considered with compensating factors.
-FHA has no income limit and no geographic restrictions.
-You can also have non-traditional credit – great for self-employed borrowers.

 Eligible Property Types

+You can use an FHA loan to buy an existing home or build a new one.
 FHA-eligible property types include approved condos, modular homes and manufactured homes with pre-approval.
-The home must be owner-occupied.
+The home must be your primary residence.

 You can use a special FHA 203(k) loan to buy a fixer-upper and pay for the home improvements by rolling the cost of the remodeling work into the home loan.
 This is a type of renovation loan that allows you to close on a home that doesn’t meet FHA requirements, with the plan in place to make the necessary repairs to that home.
 You can also use the 203(k) to refinance your current mortgage and make improvements to your current home.